• Skip to main content

 Ingredients

-• 2 tbsp garlic infused oil
+• 2 tablespoon garlic infused oil

 • 2 inch piece of fresh ginger peeled and minced or grated